-If the benefits above are appealing and you can afford the investment, it can be a wonderful tool to help you on your feeding journey.
+If the benefits above are appealing and you can afford the investment, it’s a time-saving tool to help you with your feeding journey.

-When asked if she thought a formula dispenser is necessary, Dr. Jacqueline Winkelmann said:
+When asked if she thought a formula dispenser is necessary, Dr. Jacq said:

 “Most pediatricians would probably say parents don’t need so many extra gadgets for their baby.
 As a pediatrician and a MOM, I disagree!
 Anything that can save you time and make life easier, especially during those first few months of your baby’s life, when you and/or your partner are exhausted, sleep-deprived, and at your wit’s end, I say go for it!